 - Product page displaying product recommendations and cross product recommendations

 - Engagement emails with personalized promotions

-- Cart Abandonment emails with personalized promotions, personalized recommendations and cross product recommendations
+- Shopping cart Abandonment emails with personalized promotions, personalized recommendations and cross product recommendations

 Spotlight: Vue.ai’s A.I.
 Stack for Beauty and Cosmetic Retail